 2019, Versions 5.1, 5.2, and 5.3

 2019 was all about debugging the new editing blocks that came with Gutenberg.
-Also, there were some security issues that had to be addressed.
+Also, some security issues had to be addressed.
 Version 5.1 had developments in the performance of the platform.

 Version 5.2 focused on the developers and making their jobs easier.
 In addition, some new tools were introduced for finding and resolving configuration issues and fatal errors.

 Version 5.3 has a huge project accomplished with the collaboration of 645 volunteer developers.
 This version tried to refine the block editor system and address the issues mentioned by the users.
 It also put more time and energy into the accessibility improvements of the system.

 Theme Twenty Twenty was introduced in this version.
 This was the first version that came with a site health check option.
 With the help of this option, admins got a notification whenever they had an outdated PHP code in their script.
 They also could log into the system and fix the issue in case a White Screen of Death occurred.

 According to the data published in 2020, WordPress ruled 33% of all the websites in the world during this time.
 Also, this was the year that full-site editing became available to people for the first time.